denniswon/super-audit/PLAYBOOK_REGISTRY_PACKAGE.md

 ## 📦 What Was Created

-A complete, production-ready **Playbook Registry System** for the SuperAudit plugin that provides centralized management, discovery, and validation of audit playbooks.
+A complete, production-ready **Playbook Registry System** for the MrklTree plugin that provides centralized management, discovery, and validation of audit playbooks.

 ## 📁 Files Created